 - Hire a shuttle (can be done solo).
 Drive to desired trailhead.
 Get shuttled to the opposite trailhead, then start the trip.
 You will finish with your car waiting for you.

-Aylard Farm Trailhead: Follow the Trans-Canada Highway from Victoria, and take the #14 exit.
+Aylard Farm Parking Lot: Follow the Trans-Canada Highway from Victoria, and take the #14 exit.
 Follow the Island Highway, which turns into Sooke Road.
 From Sooke Road, turn left on Gillespie Road.
-Turn left on East Sooke Road, then right on Becher Bay Road to access the Aylard Farm Trailhead.
-Google Maps
+Turn left on East Sooke Road, then right on Becher Bay Road to access the Aylard Farm Parking Lot.
+Google Map

-Pike Road Trailhead: Follow the Trans-Canada Highway from Victoria, and take the #14 exit.
+Pike Road Parking Lot: Follow the Trans-Canada Highway from Victoria, and take the #14 exit.
 Follow the Island Highway, which turns into Sooke Road.
 From Sooke Road, turn left on Gillespie Road.
 Turn right on East Sooke Road, then left on Pike Road to access the Pike Road Trailhead.
-Google Maps
+Google Map

 Of course, you can always park at one trailhead and “yo-yo” out-and-back to your car along the Coast Trail, or return via one of the interior trails.
 This plan makes for a way more strenuous day…bring extra nibbles